 Adult dyslexia is not a recent discovery.
 There have been people suffering from such neurological disorder for ages.
 There is in fact a virtually endless list of people with dyslexia who became famous because of their creative talent.
 Some of them even became legends.
 They never let their learning disability stand in the way of their success.

 Let’s start with the famous Hollywood actor, Tom Cruise.
 Very few people know that he also has had dyslexia.
 The dyslexia test showed that the problem was most likely because of genetic reasons, as his mother also had dyslexia.
-Click here to take the dyslexia test yourself.
-It comes with a small cost, but is worth it to diagnose your condition and receive proper treatment.
-Well, Tom has a typical behavior of doing most works with his left hand, but when it comes to writing, he uses his right hand.
+Well, Tom has a typical behavior of doing most work with his left hand, but when it comes to writing, he uses his right hand.
 Tom was never an academic success, but he was a good athlete.
 He could not do much in his athletic career because of an unfortunate knee injury.
 But, the world knows how this man who suffered from adult dyslexia does all those stunts in movies and what a great actor he is.
 His mother encouraged him to utilize his acting talents that he demonstrated in high school in various plays.

 Thomas Alva Edison